By Kate Marin

 However, cold-weather dressing doesn’t have to be quite this formulaic, and we partnered up with HUGO BOSS to demonstrate just that.
 Ahead, three of our editors share the unexpected pieces they have their eyes on this winter — from leather fringe skirts to luxe camel coats — that are sure to revive even the most monotonous of wardrobes.
 The even better news?
-Most of these picks are included in a site-wide sale for up to 40% off until 12/11.
+Many of these picks are included in a site-wide sale for up to 40% off menswear and up to 50% off womenswear.

 I like to think my style is pretty clean and timeless.
 Lately, I’ve only been investing in pieces I know I’ll have for years to come, and because of that my wardrobe stays pretty trim.
 With that said, I like to treat myself during the holidays, and this year I’m keeping an eye out for a few things in particular: versatile sweaters, quality coats, and unexpected textures like leather trousers and silk scarves.
 Playing with different textures and layers is how I like to stay warm all winter long.